gaboraszabo/sherlock/cran-comments.md

 ## Resubmission
 This is a re-submission.
 In this version I have:
+* Fixed spelling and removed unnecessary spaces from the Description field of the DESCRIPTION file.

+## Resubmission
+This is a re-submission.
+In this version I have:
 * Added more detail to the Description field of the DESCRIPTION file.
 * Added references to the Description field of the DESCRIPTION file.
 * Added \value to .Rd files